amplabs-ai/amplabs/README.md

 # How to Contribute

 All great contributions start with an ticket.
 If you have features you would like to see it's best to start with filing a github ticket describing what you want the new feature to be.
 Then we can discuss how to best design and develop it.

+# Deployment

+If you're interested in hosting your own deployment of AmpLabs for your own battery data project, please email ask@amplabs.ai.